 Contact the Drug Manufacturer

 You can also contact the manufacturer of the drug to see if they offer coupons.
 Or you might speak with them to determine eligibility for financial assistance for people who can't pay for their medications.

-Patient Assistance Programs (PAP’s) are offered by many pharmaceutical companies, but you must apply and work with your doctor to provide the required information.
-You may need to meet income requirements, but it is indeed worth asking if there’s help available.
+Patient Assistance Programs (PAP's) are offered by many pharmaceutical companies, but you must apply and work with your doctor to provide any required info.
+You may need to meet income requirements, but it's indeed worth asking if there's help available.

 If you can get coupons, look to “stack” savings by finding the pharmacy offering the lowest price and then adding the coupon to reduce costs further.

 Depending on where you live, you may qualify for financial support or reduced-cost prescription medications through state-run assistance programs or nonprofit organizations.

 The Partnership for Prescription Assistance is a free service helping millions of people get free or very low-cost.

 The website also directs people to free clinics within their local area.
 The PPA has a database of over 475 public and private assistance programs to link patients with financial support.
 They've helped more than 10 million people since 2005.